 Some members of the prominent Williamsburg Randolph family were patriots, but others were loyalists.
 Students examine biographical information to determine these differing views and how they affected the Randolph family.

-Find the lesson plans below and many more free civics, history, and social studies lesson plans and teaching materials on HERO, Colonial Williamsburg’s multimedia library.
+Find the lesson plans above and many more free civics, history, and social studies lesson plans and teaching materials on the Colonial Williamsburg Education Resource Library.

 Create a free account today.